 Out of State Students

 Different states have various authorization requirements for serving students out of state.
-Because of this, Delaware County Community College is currently unable to accept enrollment in online classes from students in the following states: Alabama, Alaska, Arkansas, District of Columbia, Indiana, Kansas, Kentucky, Maryland, Massachusetts, Minnesota and South Dakota.
+Because of this, Delaware County Community College is currently unable to accept enrollment in online classes from students in the following states: Alabama, Alaska, Arkansas, California, District of Columbia, Indiana, Kansas, Kentucky, Maryland, Massachusetts, Minnesota and South Dakota.